Streamline Service Request Management With These Simple Steps

 Or if you see that a certain technician is consistently falling behind on work orders, he or she might need more training.

-iOFFICE's service request software makes it easy to manage preventive maintenance and on-demand work orders.
-You can dispatch requests to the appropriate maintenance or IT professional and notify them via email or text alerts.
+iOFFICE + SpaceIQ offer service request software that makes it easy to manage preventive maintenance and on-demand work orders.

-And you can track important maintenance KPIs with easy-to-use dashboards.
+And you can track important maintenance KPIs with easy-to-use dashboards within all these systems.

 Ready for a closer look?
 Request a demo today.